-1) When is the Carnival? – Rio de Janeiro Carnival, Brazil happens every year the week before Lent.
-(At the same time as “Mardi Gras” in the USA.
+1) When is the Carnival? – Rio de Janeiro Carnival, Brazil, happens every year the week before Lent.
+(At the same time as “Mardi Gras” in the USA).
 Typically it occurs in February of every year but can start at early as late January or in early March.
 Check out the Rio Carnival Dates for every year.

-6) What do you do on the other nights/days? – TGW takes its guests to exclusive parties on Friday and Saturday, as well as Tuesday of Carnival (the nights OTHER than the Sambadrome) and has awesome options where locals typically frequent.
-We also recommend checking out the “blocos” which are the free street parties all around Rio de Janeiro during carnival at least once during Carnival.
-For more FAQ’s on parties and activities click HERE.
+6) What do you do on the other nights/days? – TGW takes its guests to exclusive parties on Friday and Saturday, as well as Tuesday of Carnival (the nights OTHER than the Sambadrome), and has awesome options where locals typically frequent.
+We also recommend checking out the “blocos” which are the free street parties all around Rio de Janeiro at least once during Carnival.
+For more FAQs on parties and activities click HERE.

 7) What kinds of Carnival tickets are available? – The Sambodrome has three different general types of sections.
-The First are Grandstands (“arquibancadas” in Portuguese).
-These are basically bleachers.
-The bleachers are divided into numbered sections (diagram below).
-The second type of tickets are called Open Boxes (“Frisas” in Portugese).
-They are basically street level seats where you can see the Carnival parade and floats up close.
-The final type are the Covered VIP Boxes (called “Camarotes” ) they are basically the equivalent of a corporate VIP box at a stadium where food and drinks are included as well as security and are quite expensive and exclusive. click HERE for more information regarding the various sections in the Sambadrome.
+The First is Bleachers/Grandstands (“arquibancadas” in Portuguese).
+These are bleachers.
+The bleachers are divided into numbered sections.
+The second type of ticket is called Open Boxes (“Frisas” in Portuguese).
+They are street-level seats where you can see the Carnival parade and floats up close.
+The final type is the Covered VIP Boxes (called “Camarotes” ) they are the equivalent of a corporate VIP box at a stadium where food and drinks are included as well as security and are quite expensive and exclusive. click HERE for more information regarding the various sections in the Sambadrome.

-9) Should I purchase section 9 tickets that are numbered? – This really depends on the client.
+9) Should I purchase section 9 tickets that are numbered? – This depends on the client.
 If you are not good being around a lot of people then YES this is a good idea.
-The other bleacher sections, 3,5,7 etc are NOT numbered.
-This means they are on a “first come, first serve” basis and it can be difficult to find a spot at the beginning of the night.
+The other bleacher sections, 3,5,7, etc are NOT numbered.
+This means they are on a “first-come, first-serve” basis and it can be difficult to find a spot at the beginning of the night.
 These sections also tend to be livelier as more Brazilians frequent these sections and are singing and dancing!
-If you really have a problem being with a lot of people or don’t want the hassle of finding a seat then we definitely recommend the section 9 seats, otherwise you are probably good with the other sections.
+If you have a problem being with a lot of people or don’t want the hassle of finding a seat then we recommend the section 9 seats, otherwise, you are probably good with the other sections.